scottyplex/monteBuster/README.md

 This project was built to address a real-world financial problem and serves as a practical application of Python for financial management.

----

 ## Features

 * **Pay Period Generation:** Automatically maps out all your paydays for the year based on your last paycheck date and frequency.

 * **Bill Input:** Allows you to enter all your recurring and one-time bills with names, due dates, amounts, and categories.

 * **Intelligent Bill Assignment:** Assigns each bill to the most appropriate upcoming paycheck to ensure timely payment.

 * **Cash Flow Visualization:** Displays a detailed breakdown for each pay period, showing assigned bills and the remaining balance.

+* **Debt Optimization Simulation:**

+  * Simulate the impact of making **extra payments** on your debts to see total interest saved and time to payoff.

+  * Model **principal-only payments** to understand their direct effect on reducing your loan balance and overall cost.

+  * Provides a clear comparison between minimum payments and optimized payment strategies.

-* **Spreadsheet Export:** Generates a comprehensive spreadsheet (e.g., CSV) for easy review and record-keeping.
+* **Comprehensive Spreadsheet Export:** Generates a detailed Excel spreadsheet (`.xlsx`) including:

----
+  * High-level paycheck summaries.

+  * Detailed paycheck breakdowns for granular analysis.

+  * Debt progress reports showing balance, interest, and principal paid over time.

+  * Credit utilization analysis to help manage credit scores.

+  * **Visual Charts:** Includes a stacked column chart in the spreadsheet to visually represent paycheck expense breakdowns.

 ## Getting Started